24 Different Types of Bees in Michigan

 The Golden Northern Bumble Bee is an excellent pollinator, as it can carry much more pollen on its body than other bumble bee species.

-The Golden Northern Bumble Bee is a critical part of Michigan’s ecosystem and is considered a species of concern due to its declining numbers.
+The Golden Northern Bumble Bee is a critical part of Michigan’s ecosystem and a species of concern due to its declining numbers.
 These bees are often threatened by habitat loss, pesticide use, and climate change.

 12. European Woolcarder Bee